uweeby/Insight/README.md

 # Insight
 Insight is a Simple Message Server for Unity based on Mirror.
-It can operafe on its network connection or alongside a NetworkMannager.
+It can operate on its network connection or alongside a NetworkMannager.
 Inspired by MasterServerFramework it can be expanded with flexible modules.

 # Disclaimer
 This software is currently alpha, and subject to change.
 Not to be used in production systems.